@ Cynthia Adina Kirkwood

 In 1966, Israel was the first to recognize his work, declaring Sousa Mendes to be “Righteous Among Nations”.
 Holocaust historian Yehuda Bauer characterized his act as “perhaps the largest rescue action by a single individual during the Holocaust.”

 In 1986, the United States Congress issued a proclamation honoring his heroic act.

-Finally, in the late 1980s, Portugal recognized him when President Mario Soares apologized to the family and parliament promoted him to the rank of Ambassador.
+Finally, in the late 1980s, Portugal recognized him when President Mario Soares apologized to the family, and parliament promoted him to the rank of Ambassador.

-Even after the biter consequences of his actions, Sousa Mendes knew that he acted humanely on behalf of thousands of innocent people and stood by his decision to save their lives, according to the Sousa Mendes Foundation:
+Even after the bitter consequences of his actions, Sousa Mendes knew that he acted humanely on behalf of thousands of innocent people and stood by his decision to save their lives, according to the Sousa Mendes Foundation: